Curly Lambeau: Early life and college

+Professional career

-Founding the Packers
+Founding the Green Bay Packers

 Lambeau and George Whitney Calhoun founded the Green Bay Packers on August 11, 1919, after the packing company put up $500 for uniforms.
 That fall, the founders secured Willard "Big Bill" Ryan, former coach of Green Bay West High School, to coach the team.
 The team's name reportedly was offered to Curly by his girlfriend Agnes Aylward after a pickup game; Curly had wanted to call the team "The Green Bay Indians" to respect Indian Packing's purchase of uniforms for the team; so Agnes simply blurted, "Well, for heaven's sake, Curly, why don't you just call them the Green Bay Packers!"
 The team's naming rights were sold to the Acme Packing Company, and the team remained Packers.

 The Packers initially played teams from Wisconsin and Michigan's Upper Peninsula.
 However, the success of the team in 1919 and 1920 quickly led to its joining of the American Professional Football Association (now called the National Football League) in 1921.
 During that season the team was owned by the Acme Packing Company and John and Emmet Clair of Chicago.

-Professional career
+Playing career

 Lambeau was a player-captain at first.
-He played for the Packers for ten seasons, including the first eight seasons after the team joined the NFL in 1921.
+He played for the Packers for ten seasons, including the first eight seasons after the team joined the National Football League NFL in 1921.
 Playing halfback in the then-popular single wing offensive formation, he was both the primary runner and passer.
 Lambeau threw 24 touchdown passes, rushed for eight touchdowns, and caught three touchdowns in 77 games.
 Lambeau was the first Packer to throw a pass, throw a touchdown pass, and make a field goal in Green Bay Packer franchise history.
 He was also occasionally the team's kicker, kicking six field goals and 20 extra points.
 He won his only NFL championship as a player-coach in 1929, retiring as a player after the season.